Mick West: Committee for Skeptical Inquiry

-West has written several articles for the Skeptical Inquirer, the journal of the Committee for Skeptical Inquiry, (CSI), including "Curated Crowdsourcing in UFO Investigations", "In Defense of Debunkers", and "UFOs Come Out of the Shadows.
+West has written several articles for the Skeptical Inquirer, the journal of the Committee for Skeptical Inquiry (CSI), including "Curated Crowdsourcing in UFO Investigations", "In Defense of Debunkers", and "UFOs Come Out of the Shadows.
 Again.
 Perhaps."

 In 2016, West delivered a Sunday Papers presentation at the annual conference of CSI, CSICon, titled "Expert Elicitation vs. Chemtrails" in which he discussed his 2016 scientific paper on climate engineering.
-In 2018, West again spoke at CSICon, this time as a featured speaker on the subject of debunking a 9-11 conspiracy theory involving microspheres.
+In 2018, West again spoke at CSICon, this time as a featured speaker on the subject of debunking a 9/11 conspiracy theory involving microspheres.

 In 2020, West became a fellow of CSI.

-Escaping the Rabbit Hole
+Escaping the Rabbit Hole (2018-2023)

-In 2018, West authored Escaping the Rabbit Hole.
+In 2018, West published Escaping the Rabbit Hole.
 How to Debunk Conspiracy Theories Using Facts, Logic, and Respect with the goal of helping people understand and explain conspiracy theories, and then pass those explanations onto others.
 In a review of the book, British actor Stephen Fry wrote "Mick West demonstrates with exquisite style, wit, and insight how those three rare and valuable species, Fact, Logic and Respect (each now on the very brink of extinction) have in harness the power to shine light into darkness and dispel the miasma of bias, superstition and balefully proud ignorance that is threatening to poison our age."
-An extended excerpt from this book was published in Salon.
 The book was featured in an analysis released by the University of McGill Office for Science and Society in 2018.
 Celestia Ward points out that "Debunking conspiracy theories is a lot of work.
 But it's worthwhile if you are helping a loved one out of a mindset that can cause them harm.
 Mick West has shouldered a tremendous amount of the work himself, summarizing some conspiracy beliefs and demonstrable facts to refute those beliefs..."